odellrb/Election-Analysis/README.md

 # Election-Analysis

 ## Project Overview
+The purpose of the project was to perform an audit of an election that was done in Colorado.
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Employee from the Colorado Elections board has approached us to perfrom the audit for a recent congessional election.

 1. Calculate the total number of votes cast
 2. Get a complete list of candidates who received votes.